 (1) These options were granted during the year ended September 30, 2011.
-"In-the-Money Options" means the excess of the market value of the Corporation's shares on September 30, 2012 over the exercise price of the options.
+"In-the-Money Options" means the excess of the market value of the Corporation's shares on September 30, 2013 over the exercise price of the options.

-There were a total of 334,000 options granted at during the year ended September 30, 2011.
+There were a total of 333,400 options granted during the year ended September 30, 2011.
 All options had an exercise price of \$0.15 and an expiry date of January 25, 2021.
+There were no vesting provisions.
 The options granted were divided equally between the four directors, including the two NEO's.